Many people think the Internet of things (IoT) is a futuristic phenomenon. However, it is already in use today.

 A platform owned by Cisco.
 Its target markets are manufacturing, energy, transportation, smart cities, government, healthcare, and more.
 It obtains data from sensors, stores, and performs complex analytics.

 13. Google Cloud IoT

 Google Cloud IoT offer fully managed IoT services.
-It is a fully integrated platform where you simply connect your device, manage it, get solutions to complex problems and visualise your data in real time.
+It is a fully integrated platform where you simply connect your device, manage it, get solutions to complex problems, and visualize your data in real-time.
 It also gives room to make operational changes.
 It can automate responses or allow you to take action as needed.